The majority of U.S. physicians practice primary care, and are a small private practice owner, partner, or associate.

 5. All-around mobile friendliness

-Not just with your website… but also for making appointments, reminders, queues, communication, and other services!
-(This includes offering Wi-Fi in your office.)
+Not just with your website… but also for making appointments, reminders, queues, communication, and other services, including offering Wi-Fi in your office!

 Most people don’t go anywhere without their smartphone - this is especially true for millennial patients.
 Make it as easy as possible for them to use their mobile devices in and around your private practice.